microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_HDD-User-Telemetry/HOL_PartsUnlimited_HDD-User-Telemetry.md

 1. Set up Application Insights for PartsUnlimited

-2. View real-time results for user telemtry in the Azure portal
+2. View real-time results for user telemetry in the Azure portal

 ###Task 1: Set up Application Insights for PartsUnlimited
 **Step 1.** In an Internet browser, navigate to <http://portal.azure.com> and